top of page

 Do people give up their lives for a lie?

-People will be quiet to save themselves unless pressured.
+People will be quiet about saving themselves unless pressured.

 History has shown that under the stress of interrogation, eventually the truth will come out, even from the toughest resistor.